munkee85/PROJECT-2077/README.md

 # 4. Installation Instructions

+### BEFORE YOU START:
+Uninstall Cyberpunk 2077.
+Go to your Steam/GOG folder and delete ALL remaining Files in the Cyberpunk 2077 folder.
+Reinstall Cyberpunk 2077.
+This ensures your installation is completely clean. _THIS IS NOT OPTIONAL!_

 _If you are installing the list from the Wabbajack Gallery, do Step 2 and skip ahead to Step 5_

 _If you are installing using the Nexus Mods file, follow ALL instructions carefully_